July 22, 2019

 The Department of Veterans Affairs provides education financial assistance to veterans and dependents but determining the options, benefits and eligibility can be complicated.
-Since 1944, the GI Bill has offered qualifying veterans and their family members money to cover all or some of the costs for school or training.
 Currently, the GI Bill outlines two ways for veterans to qualify for aid, but only one GI Bill program can be used to pay for college.

 Through the Post-9/11 GI Bill, veterans can receive up to 36 months of benefits which may include tuition and fees, housing allowance, books and supplies.
 The funding amount will depend on the time of active service since September 10, 2001, the college, and the number of course hours.
 Reservists who lost education benefits when the Reserve Educational Assistance Program (REAP) ended in November 2015 may qualify to receive restored benefits under the Post-9/11 GI Bill.

 - Montgomery GI Bill Selected Reserve (MGIB-SR) is for members of the Army, Navy, Air Force, Marine Corps or Coast Guard Reserve, Army National Guard, or Air National Guard to receive up to 36 months of education and training benefits.
 To be eligible for this program, veterans must